marknotgeorge/GeodesicLibrary/README.md

 ###Units

 Latitude and longitude are in degrees.
-Bearings are also in degrees, clockwide from North.
+Bearings are also in degrees, clockwise from North.
 Distances default to kilometres, but can optionally be any LengthUnit specified in UnitsNet.
 UnitsNet also allows custom units, but these haven't been tested.

 Examples
 --------